 It's still Samsung software — for better and worse

 The biggest thing that will hit you when you update a Samsung phone to One UI 2 is that ... nothing really changed visually.
-As noted, Android 10's most notable changes are more in the experience and individual features, rather than sweeping interface changes.
-And Samsung didn't use this update to make any big design or feature changes of its own, either — that'll come with the next software update that we'll see debut on the Galaxy S20.
+As noted, Android 10's most notable changes are more in the experience and individual features instead of sweeping interface changes.
+And Samsung didn't use this update to make any big design or feature changes of its own, either.

 There are subtle changes to the lock screen and always-on display, with new options to tweak the look of both.
 That includes getting fresh photos on the lock screen every time you turn on the screen, and better customization options for the always-on display style.
 And the confusingly-named "edge lighting" (which actually includes notification pop-ups) has been expanded with its own set of customization options and support for just about every app you'd want.